dontwalk-design/dont-walk/content/work/great-game-waterloo-replayed.md

 heading = "On a small scale..." template = "heading"
 [[a_project]]
 paragraphs = "There was always going to be a catch.
 The Kelvin Gallery has capacity for 300 (not 22,000) humans.
-So this recreation was war-gamed in 28mm using miniatures and a giant games mat!\n\nA charity event with sponsorship raised supporting the valuable work of Waterloo Uncovered.
+So this recreation was war-gamed in 28mm using miniatures and a giant games mat!\n\nThe event was for charity with sponsorship raised supporting the valuable work of [Waterloo Uncovered](http://www.waterloouncovered.com/).
 Encouraging engagement between veteran’s groups, schools, and wargames clubs." template = "paragraphs"
 [[a_project]]
 template = "large-image"